-DVHA agrees to make available the benefits covered under the Global Commitment to Health Demonstration to groups of individuals eligible for coverage through its public health insurance programs.
-DVHA further agrees, at a minimum, to provide State Plan services that are medically or clinically necessary.
+DVHA will cover the services specified under the Global Commitment to Health Demonstration to groups of individuals eligible for coverage through the demonstration.
+DVHA will, at a minimum, provide State Plan services that are medically or clinically necessary.
 DVHA may vary the amount, duration, and scope of services offered as long as the amount, duration, and scope of covered services meets the minimum requirements under Title XIX and the STCs for the group being served.
-Services shall be sufficient in amount, duration, and scope to reasonably achieve the purpose for which the services are furnished.
-DVHA shall not arbitrarily deny or reduce the amount, duration, or scope of a required service solely because of the diagnosis, illness, or condition.
+Services will be sufficient in amount, duration, and scope to reasonably achieve the purpose for which the services are furnished.
 DVHA may place limits on a covered service based on medical necessity and appropriateness criteria; or for utilization control, provided the services furnished can reasonably be expected to achieve their purpose.
+DVHA will not arbitrarily deny or reduce the amount, duration, or scope of a required service solely because of the diagnosis, illness, or condition.